-We determined if the controls over the valuation of the associate company put option had been appropriately designed and implemented.
+We obtained an understanding of the process adopted by management to determine the fair value of the associate company put option and determined if the key controls in this process had been appropriately designed and implemented.

 We inspected the Agreement to obtain an understanding of the principal terms of the put option.